Vonnegut Hardware Company: Early hardware business in the 1800s

-Circa 1858 the business would move to 142 East Washington Street.
+By 1858, the business would move to 142 East Washington Street.
 The family would also accompany this move taking-up residency in the apartment above the store.

-In 1865 Clemens Vonnegut Hardware was operating out of a much larger building located at 178-180 East Washington Street.
+In 1865, Clemens Vonnegut Hardware was operating out of a much larger building located at 178–180 East Washington Street.
 The Vonnegut family would also reside above this storefront.

-Clemens and his wife, Katharina (or Katherine) Blank Vonnegut (1828-1904) had four children, all boys.
+Clemens and his wife, Katharina Blank Vonnegut (1828–1904) had four children, all boys.
 Three of their four sons were born in an apartment above their hardware store.
-The four children were Clemens Jr (1853-1921), Bernard (1855-1908), Franklin (1856-1952) and George (1860-1952).
+The four children were Clemens Jr. (1853–1921), Bernard (1855–1908), Franklin (1856–1952) and George (1860–1952).
 Franklin often quipped that they probably took him downstairs to weigh him.

-In 1866 the Vonnegut Sr family would move to a small home located at 508 East Market Street.
-Later they would move to 504 East Market Street.
-In 1897 Clemens and his wife Katharina would move to 1002 East Market.
+In 1866, the Vonnegut Sr. family would move to a small home located at 508 East Market Street.
+They would later move to 504 East Market Street.
+In 1897, Clemens and his wife Katharina would move to 1002 East Market.

-Clemens Vonnegut Sr has been described as a sophisticated eccentric who often wore a cape and carried rocks in his walks around town to help strengthen his bicep muscles.
-He also possessed a strong work ethic, was fair and honest with people and was an early Indianapolis visionary.
+Clemens Vonnegut Sr. has been described as "sophisticated" and "eccentric", and was known for wearing a cape and carrying rocks to help strengthen his bicep muscles.
+He possessed a strong work ethic, was diplomatic, and was an early Indianapolis visionary.

 Many hard-working German farmers settled near Indianapolis.
-Over time, a number came to look at Vonnegut Sr as their friend and trusted advisor.
-Rather than trust a small, local bank, some would entrust their money to Vonnegut Sr for safekeeping and investment.
-When the banks had grown stronger and larger and Vonnegut Sr considered them safe, he let it be known that he did not want to continue this depository service.
-Reluctantly his friends then took their deposits to the bank.
+Over time, many came to look at Vonnegut Sr. as their friend and trusted advisor.
+Rather than trust a small, local bank, some would entrust their money to Vonnegut Sr. for safekeeping and investment.
+When the banks had grown larger, and Vonnegut Sr. considered them safe, he communicated that he did not want to continue this depository service.
+Reluctantly, his friends then took their deposits to the bank.